Adam-Mathew-Duke/godzilla-monsters/docs/readme.md

 ### Debugging and Troubleshooting

-- st.image not loading sometimes
+- st.imag
-  - Sometimes images do not always load from Github.
-I could not find a way to catch this error.
-If this happens when using the app you can use the Refresh Dataframe button in the Sidebar to rerun Streamlit.
-You can also clear the Streamlit Cache but going to the Streamlit hamburger menu.
+  - If all images do not load from Github refresh the Streamlit cache.
+Or click the Refresh Dataframe button in the app's sidebar to re-run the Streamlit app.

-- st.dialog does not function as expected
-  - I avoided using the st.dialog in my app becuase exiting out by pressing ESC or clicking the close button does not trigger anything in Streamlit.
-As a result the dialog does not work as expected.

 ### Feedback
 - Your feedback and suggestions are important to me and always welcome.